The UGA Speech and Hearing Clinic

 Free screenings are listed in our upcoming events and announced on our Facebook page.
 You can also contact the clinic for the next screening date.

-The UGA Speech and Hearing Clinic complies with federal civil rights laws.
-Students, faculty, staff, and persons served are treated in a nondiscriminatory manner without regard to race, color, religion, national origin, ethnicity, culture, age, disability, participation restriction, sex, sexual orientation, gender identity/gender expression, genetic information, religion, language, dialect, or status as a parent or veteran.
+The UGA Speech and Hearing Clinic complies with applicable federal civil rights laws.
+Students, faculty, staff, and persons served are treated in a nondiscriminatory manner without regard to race, color, religion, national origin, ethnicity, citizenship, culture, disability, participation restriction, age, sex, sexual orientation, gender identity/gender expression, genetic information, language, dialect, or status as a parent or veteran.